canonical/hotsos/defs/README.md

   A single requirement REQ_TYPE.

 REQ_GROUP
-  A dictionary of lists of one or more REQ_DEF grouped by a LOGICAL_OPERATOR which is applied to the set of REQ_DEF results in the group e.g.
+  A LOGICAL_COLLECTION or one or more REQ_DEF e.g.

   and:
     - REQ_DEF1